cloudwiser/ObjectDetectionRPiZero/README.md

 Having got the C++ `minimal` example code compiled, this extends the `label_image` example to demonstrate object detection and bounding box extraction using the SSD Mobilenet model trained against the COCO traning set

-Copy the directories and files in this repo to the equivalent paths in your local `./tensorflow/tensorflow/lite/...` directory structure
+Copy the content in the `./example`, `./make` and `./bin` sub-directories of this repo to the equivalent paths in your local `./tensorflow/tensorflow/lite/...` directory structure (after backing up the original content)

 Please note that `label_image` has not been tested with other quantized or non-quantized models and it expects 1 input tensor and 4 output tensors...so running it with other models may either fail this test and/or cause the dreaded `Segmentation error` after loading and running the model

-If this is the case, it should be a case of adjusting the input and output tensor size checks and ensuring the correct handling of TfLite float vs u_int8 output tensors
+If this is the case, it should be a case of adjusting the input and output tensor size checks and ensuring the correct handling of TfLite `float` or `uint8_t` output tensors

-Once you have installed (and edited) the code, build it via...
+Once you have installed (and amended) the code, build it via...

 ```sh
 $ cd ~/tensorflow/tensorflow/lite/tools/make/